Observability-Aware Control for Quadrotor Formation Flight with Range-only Measurement: Introduction

 Despite the theoretical maturity of the LOG and the development of approximating frameworks, applying observability-aware optimization to quadrotor CLS remains challenging.
 This is primarily due to the reliance on mechanically simplified models in existing work.
-Such models may distort the LOG metric, misrepresent couplings between motion and observability, and result in control strategies that are dynamically unfeasible for real quadrotors.
+Solving motion design problems with such models may result in control strategies that are dynamically unfeasible for real quadrotors and unattainable observability metrics.
 In range-based relative localization, Salaris~\cite{salaris2017online} applied observability-aware optimization based on metrics of the LOG to range-only landmark-based localization.
 The constructibility Gramian (CG) was later proposed~\cite{salaris2019online} to improve information quantification, and De Carli~\cite{de2021online} integrated it into a perception-aware path planner to improve multi-agent positioning.
-Lastly, observability-based optimization has been extended beyond offline trajectory design into the area of real-time optimal control~\cite{sharma2014observability,li2022nonlinear,boyinine2022observability}.
-However, these approaches rely on simplified dynamics, including planar quadrotors~\cite{salaris2019online}, first-order kinematic systems~\cite{de2021online}, or unicycles~\cite{sharma2014observability,li2022nonlinear,boyinine2022observability}, all of which exhibit deficiencies in the actual dynamics of the quadrotor.
-For instance, unicycle models assume direct control over translational velocity aligned with heading, whereas quadrotor translation is coupled with roll and pitch (but not yaw).
-This mismatch may degrade the fidelity of observability metrics and lead to trajectories that are either suboptimal or infeasible, undermining the effectiveness of observability-aware optimization.
-Directly introducing full quadrotor dynamics when approximating the LOG can resolve this modeling gap, but it introduces significant computational demands that hinder real-time planning and control.
-These limitations motivate our development of a novel observability-aware control framework for range-only quadrotor CLS designed to ensure feasibility, effectiveness, and computational efficiency.
+Lastly, observability-based optimization has been extended beyond offline trajectory design into the area of real-time optimal control~\cite{sharma2014observability,boyinine2022observability}.
+However, these approaches rely on simplified dynamics, including planar quadrotors~\cite{salaris2019online}, first-order kinematic systems~\cite{de2021online}, or unicycles~\cite{sharma2014observability,boyinine2022observability}.
+Optimizing observability using such simplified models introduces a modeling gap with real quadrotor dynamics and may result in motion that is dynamically infeasible and observability metrics that are unattainable in practice.

+These limitations motivate our development of a novel control framework for range-only quadrotor CLS designed to improve system observability through controlled motion, while balancing model fidelity and computational complexity to enable online feedback-based control, and to provide a principled foundation for eventual real-time implementations as computational constraints are relaxed.